 When applied to computationally expensive models such as \EOB or \NR, \ROM surrogates can accelerate the generation of a single waveform by factors of $10^2$ (\EOB models; described by \ODEs) to $10^8$ (\NR models; described by partial differential equations), while being nearly indistinguishable to the underlying model. \EOB surrogates are extensively used as part of \LVK parameter-estimation efforts as well as template-bank detection \cite{LIGOScientific:2018mvr,LIGOScientific:2016vlm,LIGOScientific:2021usb,KAGRA:2021vkt,LIGOScientific:2020ibl}.
-NR surrogates have been used in numerous targeted follow-up studies on specific \BBH events \cite{LIGOScientific:2020stg,LIGOScientific:2020iuh,Kumar:2018hml,Biscoveanu:2020are,Islam:2023zzj}.
+NR surrogates have been used in numerous targeted follow-up studies on specific \BBH events \cite{LIGOScientific:2020stg,LIGOScientific:2020iuh,Kumar:2018hml,Islam:2023zzj}.
 As such, \ROM techniques have been essential to the widespread use of both \EOB and \NR waveforms for realistic data analysis efforts with \LVK data.

 The present surrogate framework is ill-suited to \EMRI waveform modeling, where the increased duration and mode complexity combine to increase the information content of the model by at least 20 orders of magnitude \cite{Gair:2004iv,Chua:2017ujo,Moore:2019pke}.
 Surrogates might be useful in special cases of the \IMRI regime, where these difficulties are lessened.
 There has been recent work on the first models \cite{Rifat:2019ltp,Islam:2022laz} for quasi-circular, non-spinning \IMRI systems, based on solutions to the time-domain Teukolsky equation rescaled to fit NR results.
 The latest surrogate waveform model in this series covers the last $30,000$M of the inspiral-merger-ringdown signal, with mass ratios ranging from 2.5 to $10^4$.
 To put this in context, for a million-Solar-mass system, this is equivalent to approximately 2 days of signal, which is inadequate for the expected observable duration of months to years for an \EMRI of that mass.
 However, it should suffice to describe an \IMRI signal of similar total mass and a mass ratio of $\sim10^3$.